Ruby Falls Itinerary 101: Tips for Traveling with Toddlers and Preschoolers

 Tot Tip #3: Smart Attraction Planning

 At Ruby Falls, you’ll avoid the crowd if you arrive before 9:30 AM on weekdays and before 9:00 AM on weekends.
 Or plan to visit after nap time, an afternoon swim or an early dinner; arriving around 6:00 PM or even as late as 7:45 PM.
-(The last classic tour of the day is around 7:50 PM).
+(The last classic tour of the day is around 7:50 PM, check the schedule online to be sure).
 If you come early or late in the day, you’ll be here during a quieter time of day and will likely be part of a smaller tour group.

 The elevator ride into the Ruby Falls Cavern is awesome for kids – try to get a spot at the front of the elevator for the best view through the glass elevator doors of the solid stone surrounding the elevator shaft.